-Based on various studies regarding the relationship between emotions and the physiopathology of the immune system, lasting or intense stress and anxiety have been shown to influence a number of human inflammatory and autoimmune diseases including rheumatoid arthritis, psoriasis, fibromyalgia, inflammatory bowel disease, multiple scleroses, thyroiditis, asthma, dermatitis and many other.
+Based on various studies about the relationship between emotions and the physiopathology of the immune system, lasting or intense stress and anxiety have been shown to influence a number of human inflammatory and autoimmune diseases, including rheumatoid arthritis, psoriasis, fibromyalgia, inflammatory bowel disease, multiple scleroses, thyroiditis, asthma, dermatitis, and many others.